2025 IEEE International Symposium on Radio-Frequency Integration Technology (RFIT 2025)

 • Innovative GaN HEMT-Based S-LMBA Design for Wideband, High-Efficiency, and High-Power Performance

-Dr. Hirotaka Asami (Sumitomo Electric Industries, Ltd., Japan)
+Mr. Hirotaka Asami (Sumitomo Electric Industries, Ltd., Japan)

 • Demonstration of a Sub-Terahertz Channel-Bonded Transmission System with Potential for Over 100 Gbps